YoTro/YoTro.github.io/_posts/2020-04-23-Binary-Tree.md

 						queue.append(node.right)
 ```

+### Delete a node

+**There are three situations when deleting:**

+1. The deleted node has no child nodes
+2. The deleted node has only one child node
+3. The deleted node has 2 child nodes

 ### Depth-first search of binary tree

 These searches are referred to as depth-first search (DFS), since the search tree is deepened as much as possible on each child before going to the next sibling.
 For a binary tree, they are defined as access operations at each node, starting with the current node, whose algorithm is as follows: